christt105/PokemonFollowingRenegadePlatinumTranslation/README.md

-# PokemonFollowingRenegadeTranslation
+# Pokémon Following and Following Renegade Translation

-Repository used to translate Pokemon Following Renegade Platinum to Spanish.
-The translation is based on the translation of Pokemon Renegade Platinum to Spanish from [Drakyem](https://twitter.com/drakyem).
+Repository used to translate Pokémon Following Platinum and Pokémon Following Renegade Platinum to Spanish.
+The translation of Following Platinum is using the original texts from Spanish rom and translated the new content.
+The translation of Following Renegade Platinum is based on the translation of Pokémon Renegade Platinum to Spanish from [Drakyem](https://twitter.com/drakyem) and added the translation of Following Platinum.
 The tool used is `thenewpoketext`.
 I am a beginner in ROM hacking, so I am sure that there are better ways to do this.
-If you have any suggestion, please let me know.
+I hope this can be useful for someone.

 Special Thanks to:
 * [Drayano](https://twitter.com/Drayano60): Creator of Pokémon Renegade Platinum